skip to Main Content

 Misconception #1: “Volunteer deployment is only for ‘physically strong’ people”

-Also total crap.
+Also nonsense.
 Consider our history:

-• 2018 – yeah, ok, a lot of mud, but also
+• 2018 – Yeah, ok, a lot of mud digging

 • 66 acres of public open space cleared